sa-tre/satre-specification/docs/source/specification.md

 <!-- List of capabilities.
 Each of these hould be described in prose and accompanied by a short requirements table of "Statement" and "Guidance" for each requirement. -->

 ## Specification

+Details of the SATRE specification are shown below, together with the breakdown of the pillars into capabilities and components.

 ```{toctree}
 :numbered: